Wongai underground coal mine project in Cape York

 The GBRMPA will also provide advice to SEWPAC on matters of national environmental significance under the EPBC Act.

-Environmental Impact Statement assessment process
+Environmental impact statement assessment process

 The proponent of the Wongai underground coal mine project (Aust-Pac Capital Pty Ltd) will be required to prepare an EIS which describes the potential impact that the project could have on the environment.
+The proponent is preparing the EIS.

 Any activity that may impact the Marine Park, specifically the proposed barge loading facility and relevant coal loading and offloading activities will be assessed by the GBRMPA.